ncubrian/blog/2018/microservice-madness/article.md

 **Increased complexity for devops**

 Reading the two points above, it may grate that operations and development are treated separately, especially given the popularity of devops as a practice (which I am a big proponent of).
+Doesn't devops mitigate this?

-However, many organisations still run with separated development and operations teams - and a organisation that does is much more likely to stuggle with adoption of microservices.
+The challenge is that many organisations still run with separated development and operations teams - and a organisation that does is much more likely to struggle with adoption of microservices.

-Now taking a more devops orientated organisation as an example, it's still hard for them.
-Being both a developer and an operator is already hard (but critical to build good software), but having to also understand the nuances of container orchestration systems, particularly systems which are evolving at a rapid pace, is very hard.
+For organisations which have adopted devops, it's still hard.
+Being both a developer and an operator is already tough (but critical to build good software), but having to also understand the nuances of container orchestration systems, particularly systems which are evolving at a rapid pace, is very hard.
 Which brings me onto the next point.

 **It requires serious expertise**

 When done by experts, the results can be wonderful.
-But in an organisation where perhaps things are not running smoothly with a single monolithic system, what possible reason would there be that things would run more smoothly with many systems, given that from an operational point of view, many systems are simply more complicated to operate?
+But imagine an organisation where perhaps things are not running smoothly with a single monolithic system.
+What possible reason would there be that things would be any better by increasing the number of systems, which increases the operational complexity?

 Yes, with effective automation, monitoring, orchestration and so on, this is all possible.
 But the challenge is rarely the technology - the challenge is finding people who can use it effectively.
 These skillsets are currently in very high demand, and may be difficult to find.